ZenHelp/zen-help/README.md

   Note: If you are unable to open the browser console check if the config, `devtools.chrome.enabled` is true

 * **Learning The ropes**\
   After setup you are free to start theming, if you do not know CSS we reccomend using a tool like ChatGPT to learn basic syntax as it is not vary hard.
-If you have no interest in learing this, or do not have the time, please consider making a Mod Request.
+If you have no interest in learning this, or do not have the time, please consider making a Mod Request.
 Your ideas are valued and we love community projects.
   1. Organization
      Themes are usually organized with the following structure:
      ```